 The Classics Faculty is able to offer moderate amounts of support for conference travel, organisation of conferences, and such like, from two sources, the Craven Fund and the Graduate Support Fund.
 It has no hardship fund.
 The Craven Committee meets once a term.
 Most grants are made at the Hilary meeting; applications must be submitted by 12 noon on Friday of Week 1 of Hilary Term.
-Forms are available at https://weblearn.ox.ac.uk/x/LYaG9G.
+Forms are available at https://unioxfordnexus.sharepoint.com/sites/CLAS-CRAVENCommittee.
 The Graduate Support Fund is administered by the Directors of Graduate Studies, who may be contacted informally with enquiries.
 Grants are made throughout the year.
 The maximum sum granted per student per academic year from this fund is £250.
 Grants are made to applicants proposing to give papers at conferences; typically smaller sums are granted for attendance of conferences.
-Students are advised also to enquire about college financial support schemes.
+Students are advised also to enquire about college financial support schemes, which may be available for research support and financial hardship.